 But all the church-going and the flag-waving turned out to be fleeting and largely superficial.
 Once the smoke settled and everyone knew they were safe again, things more or less went back to normal.
 I remember one TV show saying as much a few months later.
 Less than a year after that, someone released a song asking if we had forgotten about the event altogether.

 Some wanted to know why the killers hated us, as if America had reason to feel guilty.
-Most simply wanted to see justice done, which is why the United States invaded Afghanistan to find Osama bin Laden.
-The search paid off ten years later, when he was located and killed in Pakistan.
+Most simply wanted to see justice done, which is purportedly why the United States invaded Afghanistan to find Osama bin Laden.
+(The search didn’t pay off for another ten years, when he was located and killed in Pakistan.)
 The invasion, on the other hand, turned out to be a waste of time in the end – not because it was pointless or entirely unsuccessful, but because our current president recently undid everything that had been otherwise accomplished.
 Thirteen service members died in our disastrous withdrawal, most of whom were too young to even remember September 11th.

 This happened just in time for the 20th anniversary of the event.
 It’s been twenty years ago today, almost to the hour, since the worst foreign attack in American history.
 Entire planeloads of people perished in an instant – or four – though “some went down like heroes in that Pennsylvania field.”
 The hijackers on the fourth plane were thwarted in their mission (whatever it was) by brave passengers already aware of the attack on the World Trade Center.
 The Pentagon might have been totally destroyed if not for a similar effort by people with less time to resist.
 The day came to be known as 9/11, with plenty of eerie references to 9-1-1, the national emergency number.
 People even pointed out the resemblance between the Twin Towers and the number 11, the date on which they fell.